livz/livz.github.io/_posts/2018-02-15-Gdocs-encrypt-not.md

 ---
-title: "How (Not) to encrypt Google Docs"
+title: "How (Not) To Encrypt Google Docs"
 layout: post
 date: 2018-02-15
 published: true